iZUMi-kyouka/tp/docs/UserGuide.md

   e.g. `view INDEX|UUID` means you can pass in a recruit's id or index for the view command.

 * If any of the data fields contains special characters like `-` or `/`, the command may not be parsed correctly as these characters are used as prefixes in other commands.
-Instead, surround the field with "quotation marks" to ensure that the data is handled correctly. <br>
+Instead, surround the field with quotation marks `"`, `"like this"` to ensure that the data is handled correctly. <br>
   e.g. `add n/"Anne-Marie"` or `add n/"Nurul a/p Rahman"`
-  * If within the quotation marks you want to use `\` or `"`, place the character `\` before it to "escape" it, which basically tells the program that you want to input these special characters. <br>
+  * If within the quotation marks `"` you want to use `\` or `"`, place the character `\` before it to "escape" it, which basically tells the program that you want to input these special characters. <br>
     e.g. `add n/"\"Maria del Carmen\" Pérez"` or `add n/Ned d/"This is a backslash \\"`
 </box>